Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \subsubsection{Local observables: double occupancy and local moment}

 The suppression of charge fluctuations is further evident in Fig.~\ref{fig:dbclcmu10}, which shows the average double occupancy $\bar d$ and local moment $\bar m$.
 At $U=10$, $\bar d$ is already small ($\approx0.03$) and decreases steadily with $V$, while $\bar m$ increases correspondingly, approaching full local-moment formation.
 These opposing trends confirm that the large on-site repulsion freezes double occupancy, and the added $V$ further enhances charge separation.
 The $4\times4$ cluster consistently exhibits smaller $\bar d$ and larger $\bar m$, consistent with stronger localization and better development of short-range AFM correlations.
+Finite-size scaling analysis of the average double occupancy $\bar d$ is presented in Appendix \ref{FSSU10}.